-Con Edison currently retains a number of engineering-based consulting firms to complete all M&V related work.
+Con Edison currently retains engineering-based consulting firms to complete all M&V related work.
 This allows the Company to respond more quickly to the needs of customers, market partners and aggregators, and to respond to unexpected occurrences.

 Quality Assurance/Quality Control